origin1tech/facile-core/README.md

 ## Kits

-For those that would like a little better starting point to get your feet wet with what's possible checkout one of the Facile kits!
+For those that would like a litle better starting point to get your feet wet with what's possible checkout one of the Facile kits!